pyinvoke/invoke/sites/docs/concepts/configuration.rst

         target: built_docs

-For this example, that sort of local-to-project conf file makes the most sense, but don't forget that the :ref:`config hierarchy <config-hierarchy>` has additional options which may be suitable depending on your needs.
+For this example, that sort of local-to-project conf file makes the most sense, but don't forget that the :ref:`config hierarchy <config-hierarchy>` offers additional configuration methods which may be suitable depending on your needs.

 .. _etcaetera: http://etcaetera.readthedocs.org/en/0.4.0